Match, Points, Ranking

 IMPORTANT: scores and matches have to be genuine and accurate.
 Any attempt to file a score for a match that was never played and/or any attempt to repeatedly file wrong results in the system or the practice to use multiple accounts to play "ghost matches" will be penalized and may lead to account suspension.

 Based on the amount of points got by each user in a set period of time, the system defines a Tenniscall ranking for each player on a regional, national, global level.
-You can check your Tenniscall ranking in your dashboard at the Overview page or in your City-League page.
+You can check your Tenniscall ranking in your dashboard at the Overview page or at the Tenniscall Rankings page.

 - Regional Ranking: calculated on points earned in matches played in a set city/region;